nairaland/ludocontest/stage0/decisions.md

 Entry 30 rejected because the board doesn't look like a Ludo board.
 Entry 31 rejected for disobeying the single file rule.
 Entry 32 rejected because the board doesn't look like a Ludo board.
-Entry 33 narrowly rejected this stage due to board glitches.
 Entry 34 passed this stage.
 Entry 35 passed this stage.
 Entry 36 passed this stage.